raylene/eng-handbook/management/role-transitions.md

 # Engineering Role Transitions (IC <> EM)

 This guide is meant to help describe what happens when people in engineering transition between roles, as in between an individual contributor and manager role.

+In most role transitions, people will end up with different managers than they had before.
+See <a href="manager-changes.md">Guide to Manager Changes</a> for how to facilitate an individual manager change, and apply it to each affected individual in the scenarios below.

 ## tl;dr